jisoo0-0/jisoo0-0.github.io/about.md

 title: About
 permalink: /about/
 ---
-For more updated info, visit here <a href="https://www.linkedin.com/in/jisu-k-1b694831b">here</a>
+For more updated info, visit here <a href="https://www.linkedin.com/in/jisu-k-1b694831b">here</a>, and contact me via ji_soo_o@korea.ac.kr.

 # <center>Papers</center>
 **[Accepted]**